Probability Sampling vs. Non-Probability Sampling: A complete walkthrough

 Non-Probability Sampling: Convenience and Targeted Approaches

 Non-probability sampling methods do not give every member of the population a known chance of being selected.
-This means the samples are not necessarily representative of the population, and findings cannot be generalized with the same level of confidence as with probability sampling.
-However, non-probability sampling is often preferred due to its practicality and feasibility, particularly in exploratory research or situations where a perfectly representative sample is not essential.
+On top of that, this means the samples are not necessarily representative of the population, and findings cannot be generalized with the same level of confidence as with probability sampling.
+That said, non-probability sampling is often preferred due to its practicality and feasibility, particularly in exploratory research or situations where a perfectly representative sample is not essential.

 Several types of non-probability sampling exist: